mwilczy/blog-kernel/content/posts/bringing-rust-to-the-pwm-subsystem.md

 +++
-title = "Bringing Rust to the Linux PWM Subsystem" date = "2025-11-09" description = "A journey into creating safe Rust abstractions for the kernel's PWM subsystem, demonstrated with a real-world fan controller driver for the TH1520 SoC." draft = false
+title = "Bringing Rust to the Linux PWM Subsystem" date = "2025-11-09" description = "A journey into creating safe Rust abstractions for the kernel's PWM subsystem, demonstrated with a real world fan controller driver for the RISC-V TH1520 SoC." draft = false
 [taxonomies]
   tags = ["Linux Kernel", "Rust", "PWM", "Embedded"]